-Hiking our trails is a great way to see Hancock Shaker Village from another vantage point!
-Discover our Shaker legacy along trails which pass bygone building sites and gathering places while enjoying the scenic beauty of the Berkshires.
+Hiking our trails is a great way to see the Village while enjoying the scenic beauty of the Berkshires.

-Share your love of history with your children or grandchildren at Hancock Shaker Village!
-Guides and demonstrators engage your family in learning and fun, and the Village’s 750 acres provide a delightful outdoor classroom with ample time for enjoying the fresh air.
+Historical interpreters engage visitors in learning and fun, and our 750 acres provide a delightful outdoor classroom.
 Best of all, children 12 and under are admitted free!

-This beautifully restored village, set amongst acres of farm, woodland and pasture, is home to the premier collection of Shaker buildings and artifacts.
-Graceful Shaker furniture, craft and household items are exhibited in 20 historic buildings, each an architectural gem.
-The Round Stone Barn, most famous of all Shaker buildings, is a testament to Shaker efficiency, innovation and design.
+Our beautifully restored Village of Shaker buildings, each an architectural gem, is set among acres of farm, woodland and pasture.
+The Round Stone Barn, most famous of all, is a testament to Shaker efficiency, innovation and design.

-The Shakers called this community “The City of Peace.”
-Hancock Shaker Village is a welcome retreat from today’s hectic pace that offers so much to see and do.
+The Shakers called their community “The City of Peace.”
+It’s easy to see why.
+Hancock Shaker Village is a welcome retreat from today’s hectic pace, yet offers so much to see and do.

 The Berkshires offers a variety of cultural and recreation opportunities, from world-class museums and award-winning performing arts, to an abundance of outdoor adventures.
 For more information, including where to stay, visit the Berkshire Visitors Bureau website or call (800) 237-5747.